meetkabeershah/meetkabeershah.github.io/_posts/2015-8-9-WhatIsNerdspal.md

 Any contribution at this stage will be most valuable.

-<p class="casual"> Much inspired by <a href="http://www.quora.com/">Quora</a>, <a href="https://en.wikipedia.org/" >Wiki</a> and <a href="http://stackoverflow.com/">Stackoverflow</a> but our domain is sharp focused on academics.
+Much inspired by <a href="http://www.quora.com/">Quora</a>, <a href="https://en.wikipedia.org/" >Wiki</a> and <a href="http://stackoverflow.com/">Stackoverflow</a> but our domain is sharp focused on academics.
 We are very much confident about our vision that nerdspal will complement all kind of academic efforts.
-And you can help us implement this vision. </p>
+And you can help us implement this vision.